HdkTkhs/Vmol/README.md

   ```
     Total OEP Energy (a.u.) =    -16.8814430
   ```
   after 460 SCF iterations.
-Thus, the energy difference between E(RHF) and E(HF-OEP) is found to be 2.37 mHartree, which shows an agreement with the value provided in Table I of Ref.
+Thus, the energy difference between E(HF-OEP) and E(RHF) is found to be 2.37 mHartree, which shows an agreement with the value provided in Table I of Ref.
 [6] in the reference list described above.

 # Notes
   As noted above, to determine the boundary conditions of the Hartree potential, the fractional charge on each atom is optimized through a least-square fittings.
 To do this, the sampling points are randomly chosen from the grid points in the QM cell.
+Thus, the total energy will vary slightly from run to run because the sampling points change.
+However, we find that the difference E(HF-OEP)-E(RHF) is hardly affected.

 # Citation
   If your work incorporates any part of 'Vmol', please cite the following references: